10 Best Cameras For Safari (For Beginners in 2023)

 This entry-level mirrorless camera is both stylish and incredibly easy to use.

-While it doesn’t have as many of the features of some of the more advanced Olympus mirrorless cameras it’s great for capturing high-quality images easily.
+Sadly, it doesn't have as many features as some of the more advanced Olympus mirrorless cameras.
+However, it's still great for capturing high-quality images easily.

 ⚖️ Weight: 475g (body only)